 The customer experience (CX) will be front of mind for B2B marketers in 2017

 The event reinforced my view that CX will be top of the agenda next year.
-Adobe are claiming we are entering the ‘Experience Wave’ – the third major ‘wave’ of business transformation in the last 10–15 years.
-First was back-office efficiency, second was CRM and loyalty, and this third is experience and customer journey.
+Adobe is claiming we are entering the ‘Experience Wave’ – the third major ‘wave’ of business transformation in the last 10–15 years.
+First was back-office efficiency, the second was CRM and loyalty, and this third is experience and customer journey.

 It’s not a new issue, of course – we ran an event on CX Maturity in 2007.
 But with tech vendors and publishers pushing the agenda, including at the B2B conference in November, it feels like 2017 will be the year when B2B marketers are pressured to do something about it.
 I can almost imagine the planning sessions going on right now, Post-it notes clustering around ‘Improve our customer journey’ and bosses demanding, “What’s our Customer Experience Strategy?”